Android Central Verdict

 - You want more than just 20 exercise tracking options on your smartwatch.

-The TicWatch E3 is a great option if you are looking for a smartwatch with excellent performance and it can get multiple weeks of use between charges.
-The question marks around whether or not the E3 will be updated are a downer, but if you don't need a smartwatch that is also the ultimate fitness companion — the TicWatch E3 is a great option to consider.
+The TicWatch E3 is a great option if you are looking for a smartwatch with excellent performance, and it can get multiple weeks of use between charges.
+The question marks around exactly when the E3 will get its software updated is a downer, but if you don't need a smartwatch that is also the ultimate fitness companion — the TicWatch E3 is a great option to consider.

 In a bubble where there isn't a major update to Wear OS on the horizon, the TicWatch E3 is fantastic.
 The watch has a clean design and performance matched only by the TicWatch Pro 3.
 The E3's battery life is average in normal mode with up to 2-days, but the inclusion of Essential Mode to stretch that out even further is wonderful.

-The price tag and uncertainty of whether the TicWatch E3 will make it inside that Wear OS update bubble or not puts a bit of a damper on the situation.
-After using this watch for a while in the place of my usual TicWatch Pro 3 daily driver, I only missed my Pro 3 in some specific cases.
-For the cost, the TicWatch E3 is a solid consideration to buy — but that consideration may go up or down once we find out about the E3's software future.
+The price tag and uncertainty of when exactly the TicWatch E3 will make it inside that Wear OS update bubble puts a bit of a damper on the situation.
+However, after using this watch for a while in the place of my usual TicWatch Pro 3 daily driver, I only missed my Pro 3 in some specific cases.
+For the cost, the TicWatch E3 is a solid consideration to buy — but that consideration may go up or down depending on whether you are willing to wait for an eventual software update or not.

 Bottom line: With its clean design and excellent performance, thanks to the Snapdragon 4100, the TicWatch E3 checks a lot of boxes.
 Add in solid battery life, built-in fitness features like sleep tracking, a $200 price tag, and you have a great Wear OS option.
-But if it doesn't get updated to the new Wear OS, then the E3 may need some reconsideration of your money.
+But if you just can't wait for the new Wear OS update to arrive in mid-2022, then the E3 may need some reconsideration of your money.